per1234/esparto/README.md

 ```
 What could be simpler?
 Remember, you can still do your own pin handling in checkHardware if you really want to…

-Asychronous task, timers, scheduling etc
+## Asychronous task, timers, scheduling etc

 ESPARTO contains the following timer functions, which will callback your code after a certain time, either just the once or every n milliseconds.
 It does so by interfacing with the taskQ and serialising the task when the timer “fires”.
 Thus your code does not need to worry about locking or resource clashes – no other part of your code will be running at the same time – including other timers, so don’t expect microsecond precision.
 The loss of precision* is the price you pay for 1) ease of use 2) resilience / robustness 3) not needing to understand/worry what’s going on behind the scenes.
 The loss is only a few milliseconds either way, if at all – unless you load it up with hundreds of concurrent tasks or dozens of timers that ALL fire at exactly the same time.
 So if you have two tasks one every 30 seconds and one every 60, there will be an “overlap” every minute when the second 30-second timer fires at almost exactly the same time as the 60 second one.
 Better to make the first every 29 seconds or the second every 61.
 ESPARTO copes quite happily with either situation but if one of the tasks does a lot of work, you may notice a “hiccup” in other tasks also running.

-Without further ado, here they are, the names should hopefully be obvious:
+The names should hopefully be obvious:
 ```
 Esparto.every(msec,functionA); // run functionA every msec milliseconds Esparto.once(msec,functionB); // run function after a delay of msec milliseconds